Project 596: Design and testing

+According to Arms Control and Disarmament Agency director William Foster, the American government, under the Kennedy and Johnson administrations, was concerned about China's nuclear program and studied ways to sabotage or attack it, perhaps with the aid of Taiwan or the Soviet Union, but Khrushchev was not interested.
+In 1964 as China prepared for its first nuclear weapon test, Chinese leadership received intelligence which increased its concerns that the United States would commit a surgical strike on its nuclear program.
+These concerns prompted consideration of whether China should delay its first test, on the theory that a test would alert the United States and the Soviet Union to the progress of China's nuclear capabilities, but China would not yet be able to deploy nuclear devices to deter or counter an attack.
+In September 1964, Mao Zedong decided that the planned test should proceed, stating, "[T]he atomic bomb is to frighten others.
+It [does] not necessarily [need to be] utilized.
+Since it is for frightening, it is better to expose it early."
+The test preparations proceeded with additional air defenses and security against sabotage.

+On 16 October 1964, a uranium-235 fission implosion device, weighing 1550 kilograms was detonated on a 102-meter tower.
+The news was relayed to Mao, who requested confirmation of it three times and instructed, "Continue to observe, check in detail, and let foreigners believe."
+At 19:00, Zhou Enlai announced the successful test to 3,000 audience members and performers who had gathered at the Great Hall of the People after a performance of The East is Red.
+He stated, "Tell everyone the good news: at three o'clock this afternoon, our first atomic bomb was tested successfully!"
+The crowd cheered.

 International statements

 China

 Zhou Enlai announcing the success of the test.

 On the day, Premier Zhou Enlai published a statement by the Chinese government, announcing the test, and stating its purpose to "oppose the U.S. imperialist policy of nuclear blackmail".
 Specifically, China criticized the 1963 Partial Nuclear Test Ban Treaty, promulgated by the "nuclear monopoly" of the US, USSR, and UK, which aimed to ban all non-underground nuclear testing, including atmospheric tests such as 596.
 China also criticized the NATO Multilateral Force proposal in Europe, and "U.S. submarines carrying Polaris missiles with nuclear warheads ... prowling the Taiwan Straits, the Tonkin Gulf, the Mediterranean Sea, the Pacific Ocean, the Indian Ocean and the Atlantic Ocean".

-This statement was also the first of any country to declare the nuclear doctrine of no-first-use, with officials characterizing the Chinese nuclear arsenal as a minimal deterrent to nuclear attack.
+This statement was also the first of any country to declare the nuclear doctrine of no first use, with officials characterizing the Chinese nuclear arsenal as a minimal deterrent to nuclear attack.
 The statement officially proposed a summit conference of nuclear nations and nuclear threshold nations, to reach an agreement to never use nuclear weapons (see also Treaty on the Prohibition of Nuclear Weapons).
 It concluded "We are convinced that nuclear weapons, which are after all created by man, certainly will be eliminated by man."